 For physicians and office administrators, credentialing is a necessary iniquity in order to partake in managed care plans.
 Managed care organizations such as health maintenance organizations (HMOs), preferred provider organizations (PPOs) and physician/hospital organizations (PHOs) must successfully select and retain qualified health care providers who will provide quality services to their subscribers.
 This process of selection and retention is known as credentialing.
-Credentialing is the process of review and verification of the information of a health care provider who is interested in participating with a managed care organization (MCO).
+Provider Credentialing Services is the process of review and verification of the information of a health care provider who is interested in participating with a managed care organization (MCO).
 Review and verification includes: current professional license(s), current Drug Enforcement Administration and Controlled Drug Substance Certificates, verification of education, post-graduate training, facility staff privileges and levels of liability insurance.

 Managed Care Credentialing

 The fundamental purpose of Provider Credentialing Services is to ensure that applicants meet the minimum requirements for a requested status and to determine whether the application credentials are appropriate for the requested privileges within the MCO.
 Laws, regulations, and accreditation standards increasingly require MCOs to carry out the same level of credentialing that hospitals have long been required to carry out.
 Effective credentialing, and fair hearing and appeal processes all provide several advantages for an MCO.
 These advantages, at a minimum, include: risk management, accreditation, immunity from providers lawsuits under the Health Care Quality Improvement Act and positive marketing to those seeking to purchase health care policies, consumers, and potential member providers.

 Under the theory of negligent credentialing, MCOs are responsible and can be held liable for exposing an injured subscriber to an unqualified provider by failing to conduct a proper credentialing review.
 They also undertake the risk that subscribers can look to collect damages when the subscriber is injured due to the malpractice of a provider deemed later to be unqualified.
 An MCO that exercises reasonable care in credentialing and monitoring its providers reduces its risk of liability of a malpractice suit by one of its members.